 Should you have missed the opportunity to participate, a recording of the webinar is available for your viewing.
 Please note that live Q&A/interaction with EAP members is not available.

 Stakeholders are invited to respond to a series of questions designed to explore options and potential solutions to issues identified in Phase one.
 To participate, visit the Online Submission.

-The online submission process is informed by a consultation paper.
+The online submission process is informed by the consultation paper.
 This paper has been designed to explore possible policy approaches through a series of questions raised throughout the document.

 Please note: It is not necessary for stakeholders to provide a response to all of the questions posed.
-You are invited to respond to any or all questions that relate to your area of interest.
+You are invited to respond to any or all questions that relate to your area of interest by 15 December 2017.

 The consultation has been organised in three key phases aimed at identifying key issues for consideration, collaboratively exploring policy solutions to these issues, and finally providing an opportunity to comment on the findings:

 Phase One - Written Submissions - (Now Closed)

 - 25 July – 29 September 2017 (10 weeks): gained an understanding of key issues to be addressed through the review by seeking input from stakeholders (through a written submission process), and examining input into other reports and reviews (including the Productivity Commission report on Regulation of Australian Agriculture and the House of Representatives Smart farming – Inquiry into agricultural innovation).